Which iPad should I buy?

 iPad Air or iPad mini?

-What we think: The smaller screen makes the iPad mini a winner for portability, but the iPad Air’s new slimline design means it’s not that far behind its smaller brothers.
+What we think: Its smaller screen makes the iPad mini a winner for portability, but the iPad Air’s new slimline design means it’s not that far behind its smaller-screened brother.

-Both the iPad Air 2 and iPad mini 3 are extremely quick when it comes to browsing the web, using apps and watching video, so ultimately it comes down to a personal choice in terms of what size tablet you prefer to use and how much you want to spend.
+Both the iPad Air 2 and iPad mini 4 are extremely quick when it comes to browsing the web, using apps and watching video, but our expert testing found some significant differences between the battery life you'll get from each model.

 Our comprehensive tablet tests include more than just Apple devices, and we've noticed a sharp upturn in the number of tablets available that rival the iPad range in terms of both performance and price.
 For more information, see our guides to the best Android tablets and best Windows tablets.

-What we think: If you need to connect to the internet on the go, then a 3G or 4G tablet is a must.
-But if you plan to mostly use your tablet at home or work where you have a stable wi-fi connection, then a wi-fi only tablet will be fine.
+What we think: If you need to connect to the internet on the go, then a 3G or 4G iPad is a must.
+But if you plan to mostly use your tablet at home or work where you have a stable wi-fi connection, then a wi-fi-only version will be fine.

-With so many places to access wi-fi available now, it's worth saving money on your tablet and avoiding mobile data models, unless it’s essential that you have constant access to the internet.
+With so many public places where you can access wi-fi, it's worth saving money on your tablet and avoiding mobile data models, unless it’s essential that you have constant access to the internet.

-What memory size should I get for my iPad?
+What size of storage should I choose for my iPad?

-The iPad Air 2 and iPad mini 3 come with four different memory sizes: 16GB, 32GB, 64GB and 128GB.
+The iPad Air 2 and iPad mini 4 are available in three storage sizes: 16GB, 64GB and 128GB.
+The original iPad Air and iPad mini 2 only offer 16GB and 32GB options.
 The costs go up significantly as you increase the storage size, so it's worth considering what you need.

-If you're a heavy app and video content user then it might be worth paying for more storage.
-However, it’s only worth going beyond the 32GB size if you plan on storing multiple high definition films onto your iPad.
+If you're a heavy user of apps and videos, then it might be worth paying for more storage.
+However, it’s only worth going beyond the 32GB size if you plan on storing multiple high-definition films on your iPad.